mcb-dev/mCodingBot/CONTRIBUTING.md

 ## Contributing

-To create a pull request to mCodingBall, first create a new branch for your changes.
+To create a pull request to mCodingBot, first create a new branch for your changes.

 ```
 git checkout -b <new-branch-name>